mitulagarwal04/models-from-scratch/README.md

-learning to make models from scratch -- gpt, llama qwen kiwi deepseek -- many more.
+learning to make models from scratch -- gpt, llama qwen kimi deepseek -- many more.